twpayne/chezmoi/assets/chezmoi.io/docs/developer/contributing-changes.md

 All changes are made via pull requests.
 In your pull request, please make sure
 that:

 * All existing tests pass.
+You can ensure this by running `make test`.

 * There are appropriate additional tests that demonstrate that your PR works as intended.

 * The documentation is updated, if necessary.
 For new features you should add an entry in `assets/chezmoi.io/docs/user-guide/` and a complete description in `assets/chezmoi.io/docs/reference/`.
+See [website](/developer/website/) for instructions on how to build and view a local version of the documentation.

 * All generated files are up to date.
 You can ensure this by running `make generate` and including any modified files in your commit.